Blendify/blender-manual/blender_docs/manual/game_engine/introduction.rst

-By default, the user has access to a powerful, high level, Event Driven :doc:`Logic Editor </game_engine/logic/editor>` which is comprised of a seriers of specialised components called "Logic Bricks".
+By default, the user has access to a powerful, high level, Event Driven :doc:`Logic Editor </game_engine/logic/editor>` which is comprised of a series of specialized components called "Logic Bricks".
 The :doc:`Logic Editor </game_engine/logic/editor>` provides deep interaction with the simulation, and its functionality can be extended through Python scripting.
 It is designed to abstract the complex engine features into a simple user interface,